-We're receiving only warnings now, which means it compiles!
+It compiles!
 But note that if you try cargo run and make a request in the browser, you'll see the errors in the browser that we saw at the beginning of the chapter.
 Our library isn't actually calling the closure passed to execute yet!